-A murder arrant was issued after Tuesday's slaying of Senior Police Officer Elmer "Buddy" Christian, 34, and the wounding of Senior Police Officer Tony Howard, 43.
+Hood was wanted in connection with Tuesday's slaying of Senior Police Officer Elmer "Buddy" Christian, 34, and the wounding of Senior Police Officer Tony Howard, 43.

-The incident began early afternoon Tuesday on the east side of the city when a vehicle was carjacked, said Hilda Sorrow, public information assistant with the police department.
-Hood, who was believed to be involved, was later seen as a passenger in another vehicle, a red SUV, she said.
+Hood, who was believed to be involved, was later seen as a passenger in a red SUV, she said.

-On foot, the gunman eventually reached a highway and carjacked a Chevrolet Prizm, police said.
-It was found abandoned, Sorrow said.
+The gunman eventually reached a highway and carjacked a Chevrolet Prizm, police said.
+It was later found abandoned, Sorrow said.

 Athens is about 70 miles northeast of Atlanta.